bitdabbler/tinycrypto/README.md

 fmt.Println(string(decrypted)) // this is my secret value that I must protect
 ```

-## Simple tip
+## One Approach

-When your application starts, pass in a "master secret".
-Hash the master secret to make it the a valid (master) encryption key.
-The master secret and master key are *NOT* stored in the application or backend, and are *NOT* used to encrypt secret values in your business domain.

-But then what do we use to encrypt values in the business domain?

-Generate a new random encryption key.
-Let's call that the working encryption key.
-Encrypt secret values in your business domain with that working encryption key.
-Now, you'll need to persist that working encryption key so that it can be used across multiple instances or multiple sessions.
-This is where you use the master encryption key.
-Encrypt the working encryption key with the master encryption key, and only then share the (encrypted) working encryption key among instances or save it to a persistent store.
+When our service starts, we inject a "secret", and then immediately hash that secret to turn it into a valid encryption key, which we’ll call the `prime key`.
+We do **not** store the secret or the prime key in the code, or in the backend.
+And, we do **not** use the `prime key` to encrypt business.
+Instead, we generate a random key, our `working key`, that we use to encrypt and decrypt business values.

+Now, we need to store the `working key` in a configuration service or a data store, to make it available across sessions and across different instances of our service.
+We use the `prime key` to encrypt the `working key` before persisting it, and to decrypt it when an instance starts up.
+This which ensures that our `prime key` was never stored anywhere, and minimizes its presence in memory.